[Upcoming Masterclass] Identifying Russian and Iranian Shadow Fleets – Register Now

 Why is the FATF Grey List important?

-Investigators and regulators from all over the world put their trust in the FATF organization to standardize elements of anti-money laundering and the Grey List is no exception.
+Global investigators and regulators put their trust in the FATF organization to standardize elements of anti-money laundering and the Grey List is no exception.
 The FATF works closely with jurisdictions on the list to ensure progress is made on addressing their AML deficiencies.
 The organization is also consistently reviewing countries not on the list to ensure the validity of the list.

 Working with countries on the Grey List is seen as potentially risky and worthy of closer scrutiny.
 While the FATF does not explicitly call for enhanced due diligence to be applied to these countries, being “grey-listed” can negatively impact the relationship of the named countries with international funders, including banks and financial institutions, as well as existing and potential overseas investors.
 Likewise, countries that are removed from the list receive reputational boosts from the international community once the FATF determines that the country has completed its due diligence.